 The boho-chic style appeals to many women because it creates a look that’s unique and eclectic, but at the same time refined.
-Tin cup pearl jewelry is the perfect accessory for a boho-chic aesthetic.
+Tin cup pearl jewelry is the perfect accessory for a boho-chic aesthetic and a favorite for academia outfits as well.
 The tin cup designs integrate a classic gemstone, but do so in a way that’s fun and creative.
 Use tin cup pearl jewelry to add the perfect finishing touch to any boho-chic outfit.

 9. 5 Fool-Proof Bohemian Outfit Recipes

 While bohemian fashion certainly doesn’t come with a strict set of styling rules, there are quite a few formulas that simply can’t go wrong.
 If you’re on a mission to become a veritable bohemian trendsetter, but not quite sure yet on how to start combining your clothing pieces and accessories in order to master the boho look without room for a fashion faux pas, these next outfit recipes are here to help.

 A casual summer look that is as boho as they come, without a specific hippie influence.
 Relaxed, effortless and carefree, this look is the perfect depiction of SoCal style.

 Color Palette: white, blue, caramel brown, gold

 - Loose, white crochet lace top, SheIn

 - Distressed denim shorts, H&M

 - Perforated brown leather bag